Public rights of way (PROW) in Sandwell

 Byway Open to All Traffic (BOAT) - A right of passage provided for all classes of user, including motorised vehicles.
 There are no BOATs currently recorded on Sandwell's PROW registers.

-The Countryside and Rights of Way Act 2000 created a new category of public rights of way.
-This is a Restricted Byway.
-All RUPPs have been reclassified as Restricted Byways.
-Restricted Byways have right for walkers, horse riders, and for users apart from those in mechanically propelled vehicles.
+The Countryside and Rights of Way Act 2000 will create a new category of public rights of way.
+This will be a Restricted Byway.
+All RUPPs will be reclassified as Restricted Byways.
+Further information on this is expected from Government this year.
+A Restricted Byway will have right for walkers, horse riders, and for users apart from those in mechanically propelled vehicles.
 Pedal cyclists and horse drawn vehicles however can use Restricted Byways.
-Some RUPPs remain recorded on the Draft Map for West Bromwich.

 In the majority of circumstances the use of motorised vehicles on a PROW is unlawful.
 However, private rights of access or landownership may authorise such use in certain circumstances.